How to become a Doctor of Osteopathic Medicine

 One other piece of good news: According to the U.S. Bureau of Labor Statistics, doctors make, on average, $208,000 a year.

-- Learn in cutting-edge facilities, including our Iowa Simulation Center for Patient Safety and Clinical Skills, Surgery Skills Lab, anatomy lab and much more
+- Study and grow in cutting-edge spaces, including our Cadaver Dissection/Anatomy Labs, Iowa Simulation Center for Patient Safety and Clinical Skills, Surgical and Medical Skills Lab and others.

-- Explore how to become a physician assistant at DMU and get ready to pursue a career that is improving medicine and patients’ lives.
+Learn how to become a doctor at DMU and enjoy a career that is helping patients live their best lives.